Hurricane Katrina: Reestablishing governance

 A Border Patrol Special Response Team searches a hotel room-by-room in New Orleans in response to Hurricane Katrina.

-Shortly after the hurricane moved away on August 30, 2005, some residents of New Orleans who remained in the city began looting stores.
-Many were in search of food and water that were not available to them through any other means, as well as non-essential items.
+On August 30, some residents remaining in New Orleans began taking goods from stores.
+Many took food, water and other essential supplies, while others took nonessential merchandise such as clothing, jewelry, electronics and appliances.
 Additionally, there were reports of carjacking, murders, thefts, and rapes in New Orleans.
 Some sources later determined that many of the reports were inaccurate, greatly exaggerated or completely false, leading news agencies to print retractions.
+The unverified reporting also earned to a stern rebuke from a February 2006 Select Bipartisan Committee Hearing.

 Thousands of National Guard and federal troops were mobilized and sent to Louisiana, with 7,841 in the area on August 29, to a maximum of 46,838 on September 10.
 A number of local law enforcement agents from across the country were temporarily deputized by the state.
 "They have M16s and are locked and loaded.
-These troops know how to shoot and kill and I expect they will", Louisiana Governor Kathleen Blanco said.
+These troops know how to shoot and kill and I expect they will," Louisiana Governor Kathleen Blanco said.
 Congressman Bill Jefferson told ABC News: "There was shooting going on.
 There was sniping going on.
 Over the first week of September, law and order were gradually restored to the city."
 Several shootings occurred between police and New Orleans residents, some involving police misconduct; including an incident where police officers killed two unarmed civilians and seriously injured four others at Danziger Bridge.
 Five former police officers pleaded guilty to charges connected to the Danziger Bridge shootings in the aftermath of the hurricane.
 Six other former or existing officers appeared in court in June 2011.

 Overall, a number of arrests were made throughout the affected area, including some near the New Orleans Convention Center.
 A temporary jail was constructed of chain link cages in the New Orleans Union Passenger Terminal, the city's main train station.
 On September 30, the New Orleans Police Department confirmed that 12 police officers were participating in looting and property theft.

 In West Virginia, where roughly 350 refugees were located, local officials took fingerprints to run criminal background checks on the refugees.
 The background checks found that 45% of the refugees had a criminal record of some nature, and that 22% had a violent criminal record.
 Media speculation fueled a popular perception that the displaced New Orleans residents brought a wave of crime into the communities where they relocated, however, detailed studies of crime statistics in these communities did not reveal a significant increase in violent crime.